openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 * About a minute after wifi comes back on (terminal session restores), your Edison should automatically disconnect the Bluetooth connection.

 Finally, it's time to take a walk.
 About a minute after walking out of range of your home wifi, you should see that a device is connected to your phone via Bluetooth.
 Shortly after that you should see things update on Nightscout.
 About a minute afer you come home, it should reconnect to wifi and automatically disconnect Bluetooth.

+### Additional App requirement on Android to enable automatic BT Tethering reconnects

+On Android, the Bluetooth tether will shutdown if there is no tethering request within 3 minutes.
+Installing the application "BTAutoTethering" on your phone from the Play store will resolve this issue and allow the rig to switch to your phone when out of wifi range with no manual intervention.

+This app has been used by numerous OpenAPS users, and found to work.
+It can be found here: https://play.google.com/store/apps/details?id=nu.mine.qos.btautotethering&hl=en Other Auto Tethering apps are available if you prefer something different.